splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

 | \s    | Matches a whitespace character (includes tabs and line breaks)             |
 | .     | Matches any character                                                      |

-  * First row contains column names - turn it on if first row in your CDR's contain columns names
+  * First row contains column names - turn it on if the first row in your CDR's contains columns names

-  * Delimiter - select delimeter from drop menu
+  * Delimiter - select a delimeter from drop-down menu

-  * Type - select from drop menu type of data what you would import
+  * Type - select from drop-down menu type of data what you would import

   * Data unit - (If type = Mixed or Data) select from drop menu

-  * Voice provider - select provider from drop menu (if you have it)
+  * Voice provider - select a provider from the drop-down menu (if you have it)

-  * Import handler - select your handler from drop menu
+  * Import handler - select your handler from the drop-down menu

-  * Launch time interval - haw often auto processing will running
+  * Launch time interval - How often an auto processing will be running

-  * Enable - if it would be turned of than auto processing will run every Launch time interval
+  * Enable - In case it is on, an auto processing will be running every 'Launch time' interval.

-After that Auto CDR processing is aded? you can run it manually, go to the Config / Voice / Auto CDR processing and press "Run import" button.
+After that Auto CDR processing is added, you can run it manually, go to the Config / Voice / Auto CDR processing and press "Run import" button.
-If something was wrong? you can see it in Auto CDR processing history, for this press "History" button, and you will see errors, here you can also Reprocess errors:
+In case something is wrong, you can see it in Auto CDR processing history, for this press "History" button, and you will see errors, here you can also Reprocess the errors:

 ![Import](5.png)